himansh1/portfolio/README.md

 # **Welcome to my portfolio**

-The following table is a compliation of the projects I've undertaken and presented in this repo
+The following table is a compilation of projects undertaken and presented in this repo.
+(Latest = last)

 | Category  | Project Name | Project File |
 | ------------- | ------------- | ------------- |